a-paxton/nods-in-psychological-research/03-data_visualization_and_exploration/dimensionality_reduction-pca-psyc_5570.md

 # Conduct PCA

-Generally speaking, a covariance matrix is preferred to the correlation matrix.
-The covariance matrix requires all variables to be on the same scale, but we don't have that by default in this dataset.
-Luckily, `prcomp` handles this for us.
+Generally speaking, a correlation matrix is preferred to the covariance matrix.
+The correlation matrix requires all variables to be on the same scale, but we don't have that by default in this dataset.
+Luckily, `prcomp()` handles this for us with the `center` and `scale.` options.

 ```r